PG&E Corporation (PCG) Shares Soar Above 1-Year High

 Sponsored

-The average price suggested by analysts for PCG is $18.86, which is $1.9 above the current market price.
-The public float for PCG is 1.97B, and currently, shorts hold a 3.25% of that float.
-The average trading volume for PCG on April 13, 2023 was 14.25M shares.
+The average price point forecasted by analysts for PG&E Corporation (PCG) is $18.95, which is $2.06 above the current market price.
+The public float for PCG is 1.97B, and currently, short sellers hold a 3.35% ratio of that float.
+The average trading volume of PCG on April 17, 2023 was 14.77M shares.

 PCG’s Market Performance

-The stock of PG&E Corporation (PCG) has seen a 5.15% increase in the past week, with a 7.61% rise in the past month, and a 6.40% gain in the past quarter.
-The volatility ratio for the week is 2.07%, and the volatility levels for the past 30 days are at 2.22% for PCG.
-The simple moving average for the last 20 days is 5.65% for PCG stock, with a simple moving average of 19.81% for the last 200 days.
+The stock of PG&E Corporation (PCG) has seen a 1.08% increase in the past week, with a 6.49% rise in the past month, and a 5.76% gain in the past quarter.
+The volatility ratio for the week is 1.91%, and the volatility levels for the past 30 days are at 2.18% for PCG.
+The simple moving average for the past 20 days is 4.59% for PCG’s stock, with a 18.76% simple moving average for the past 200 days.

 Analysts’ Opinion of PCG